 - Science: A minimum of two science courses required for engineering degree programs (majors) as defined in the table below.
 If the math and science requirements for the degree program are complete, then departmental engineering courses 200 level and above can be taken to complete the four core course requirement.
 Excludes EPD, InterEGR, special topics, independent study, seminar, pass/fail, and credit/no credit courses.

 - Core and Overall GPA requirements must be satisfied as defined by CoE departments for each engineering degree program (major) (http://progression.engr.wisc.edu).
 All graded UW-Madison courses referenced in E.1. and E.2. above and any departmental engineering courses level 200 or above will be counted in the Core GPA (excludes EPD, InterEGR, special topics, independent study, and seminar courses).
 All graded UW-Madison courses are counted in the Overall GPA.
 For one and only one of these core courses that a student has repeated, the more recent of the two grades will be used in the calculation of Core and Overall GPAs.
 Students may not be on academic probation for GPA reasons for automatic completion of first year progression requirements.

 Students who do not meet the first year progression requirements to automatically progress in a degree program (major) can be considered for non-automatic progression (Regulation 4) or extension (Regulation 5).

 Deadlines and Progression Application

-Progression decisions will be sent to your UW mail in late January.
+Progression decisions will be sent to your UW email in mid-July

 GPA Benchmarks for Progression